-- V-Dem and International IDEA have collaborated since 2014.
-This has generated funding from multiple sources as well as a set of joint activities for instance the development of an Index on the Global State of Democracy. - The use of V-Dem data as complementary indicators for the monitoring of Sustainable Development Goal 16 has been the focus of two V-Dem policy briefs and various seminars for instance at the UN headquarter, the German Development Institute and the Community of Democracies.
-In the report resulting from UNDPs Virtual Network expert group on the topic, 60 V-Dem indicators are included. - V-Dem data on corruption is now included in Transparency International's Corruption Perception Index (CPI).
-The first CPI measure that includes V-Dem data was released in January 2017. - Community of Democracies (CoD) is also using V-Dem data to operationalize and measure the 19 core principles of democracy stated in the CoD Warsaw Declaration, 2000.
-The Declaration is the founding document of CoD and defines the essential practices and norms for the effective establishment and consolidation of democracy.
-V-Dem data will also be used in the annual report on the state of democracy in the world. - V-Dem has collaborated with the World Bank in the drafting of the World
+- V-Dem and International IDEA collaborated 2014-2016.
+This generated funding from multiple sources as well as a set of joint activities such as the development of an Index on the Global State of Democracy. - The use of V-Dem data as complementary indicators for monitoring Sustainable Development Goal 16 has been the focus of two V-Dem policy briefs and various seminars at the UN headquarter, the German Development Institute and the Community of Democracies, to name a few.
+In the report resulting from

+UNDP's Virtual Network expert group on the topic, 60 V-Dem indicators are included.
-Development Report 2017.
-V-Dem data is used throughout the report - both from V6 of the data set as well as expert-coded data specifically collected for the purpose of the World Development Report.
-Furthermore, the V-Dem team drafted a background paper on sequences of accountability.

-- The V-Dem team has developed an index on political participation, based on V-Dem data, for the Council of Europe.
-In addition, the V-Dem team has developed a custom made index based on V-Dem data to Resource Governance Index as well as the Mo Ibrahim Foundation. - V-Dem data is being used for Article 19's report on freedom of expression.
-The V-Dem team is also assisting with creating indices on different aspects of freedom of expression. - V-Dem is producing a concept paper on Civil liberties and economic outcomes for the B-team, which is a not-for-profit initiative to promote social responsibility in the private sector, formed by a global group of business leaders such as Dr. Mo Ibrahim, Arianna Huffington and Mohammad Yunus.
+- V-Dem data on corruption is now included in Transparency International's Corruption Perception Index (CPI).
+The first CPI measure that includes V-Dem data was released in January 2017. - V-Dem collaborated with the World Bank in drafting parts of the World Development Report 2017.
+V-Dem data is used throughout the report the V6 dataset as well as expert-coded data specifically collected for the World Development Report.
+Furthermore, the V-Dem team drafted a background paper on sequences of accountability. - The V-Dem team developed a custom made index based on V-Dem data to Resource Governance Index. - The V-Dem team helped the Mo.
+Ibrahim Foundation to selected a number of indicators and indices that are now used in the Ibrahim Index of African Governance. - V-Dem data is used for Article 19's report on Freedom of Expression.
+The V-Dem team is also assisting with creating indices on different aspects of Freedom of Expression. - V-Dem produced a concept paper on Civil Liberties and economic outcomes for the B-team, which is a nonprofit initiative to promote social responsibility in the private sector, formed by a global group of business leaders such as Dr. Mo Ibrahim, Arianna Huffington and Mohammad Yunus.
 V-Dem will conduct research based on V-Dem data that will be used by the B-Team to develop a campaign to promote business commitment to civil liberties.
-This initiative will be launched at Davos 2018. - Capacity building trainings for NGOs, young researchers and partner organizations are being conducted as well as statistical trainings on quantitative research methods and how to use the V-Dem online analysis tools. - The team has also had direct interaction and often substantial exchange with for example: the Swedish Ministry of Foreign Affairs and the Swedish International Development Cooperation Agency (SIDA), European Partnership for Democracy (EPD), OECD / DAC, Fordi, UNDP, UN Democracy Fund, USAID, the European Endowment for Democracy, Transparency International, Global Integrity, the Carnegie Endowment for International Peace, United Nations Research Institute for Social Development (UNRISD), The Netherlands Institute for Multiparty Democracy (NIMD), The African Institute for Economic Development and Planning (IDEP), the World Bank Collaboration on International ICT Policy in East and Southern Africa (CIPESA), The

-National Endowment for Democracy (NED), The United Nations Capital Development Fund (UNCDF), The Department of Foreign Affairs and Trade / Australian Aid, Zambia National Women's Lobby, Foundation for Democratic Process / Zambia, Swisspeace Foundation, the International Forum for Democratic Studies, German Development Institute, GIZ, CARE / DK, IBIS / DK, ONE, and many more.

-In addition to this, V-Dem centers all around the world are being established.
+This initiative was launched at Davos 2018. - V-Dem also conducts capacity building events for NGOs, young researchers and partner organizations as well as statistical trainings on quantitative research methods and how to use the V-Dem online analysis tools. - The team has also had direct interaction with the Swedish Ministry of Foreign Affairs, the Swedish International Development Cooperation Agency (SIDA), European Partnership for Democracy (EPD), OECD / DAC, Fordi, UNDP, UN Democracy Fund, USAID, the European Endowment for Democracy, Transparency International, Global Integrity, the Carnegie Endowment for International Peace, United Nations Research Institute for Social Development (UNRISD), The Netherlands Institute for Multiparty Democracy (NIMD), The African Institute for Economic Development and Planning (IDEP), the World Bank Collaboration on International ICT Policy in East and Southern Africa (CIPESA), The National Endowment for Democracy (NED), The United Nations Capital Development Fund (UNCDF), The Department of Foreign Affairs and Trade / Australian Aid, Zambia National Women's Lobby, Foundation for Democratic Process / Zambia, Swisspeace Foundation, the International Forum for Democratic Studies, German Development Institute, GIZ, CARE / DK, IBIS / DK, ONE, and many more. - In addition to this, V-Dem centers all around the world are being established.
 These centers will bring V-Dem closer to the local and regional levels, and will further enhance regional research and the involvement of regional scholars.
-Regional Centers have been already established in Estonia, Portugal, Kyrgyzstan, USA, Zambia, and are evolving in Japan (Fall 2019) and Burkina Faso (forthcoming).
+Regional Centers have been already established in Estonia, Portugal, Kyrgyzstan, USA, Zambia, and Japan and is evolving in Burkina Faso (forthcoming).